Rodolpho-Miranda/Rodolpho-Miranda/README.md

 # Personal Works

 ## On my Writings
-*Little-Boy and the Alphômega Kingdom* is a coming-of-age fantasy tale that immerses the reader in a universe of adventure, imagination, and inner discovery.
+*Little-Boy e o Reino de Alphômega* (in Portuguese) is a coming-of-age fantasy tale that immerses the reader in a universe of adventure, imagination, and inner discovery.

 Inspired by the legendary echoes of the *Arthurian Cycle* and steeped in the rich tapestry of European folklore, this book goes even further, transforming itself into the vibrant hues and mysteries of *Amerindian mythology* – crafting a new world where the ancient and the modern intertwine like never before.